-The point were the Avonmor and Avonbeg rivers meet outside Avoca was immortalised by Irelandʼs national poet Thomas Moore in his poem The Meeting of the Waters
+The point were the Avonmor and Avonbeg rivers meet outside Avoca was immortalised by Irelandʼs national poet Thomas Moore in his poem The Meeting of the Waters,

-which has now been adopted by this undoubtedly pretty spot.
+whose title which has now been adopted by this undoubtedly pretty spot.

 Although it has to be said that, other than the local craft-shop cum restaurant, there is not a lot to do here.